junedomingo/react-native-rename/README.md

 ```
 $ npx react-native-rename "Travel App"
 ```
-> With custom Bundle Identifier
+With custom Bundle Identifier
 ```
 $ npx react-native-rename "Travel App" -b com.junedomingo.travelapp
 ```

+### Additional Options
+`-p, --pathContentStr` - Path and content string that can be used in replacing folders, files and their content.
+Make sure it doesn't include any special characters.

+`--skipGitStatusCheck` - Skip git repo status check

 ### Local installation
 With **Yarn**: